Teaching Mobility

 Special Cases in Staff Mobility

-Teaching or training activities can be carried out at multiple host institutions/organizations within the same country.
+Teaching or training activities may be carried out at multiple host institutions/organizations within the same country.
 In this case, it is considered as a single teaching or training activity, subject to the minimum activity duration requirement.